aws-solutions-library-samples/guidance-for-integrating-3rd-party-saas-data-with-amazon-appflow-on-aws/appflow_solution_cdk/README.md

 - Amazon EventBridge Rule
   - `appflow_eventbridge_rule` will trigger `appflow_lambda_function` to run whenever the AppFlow End Flow Run Report shows that the number of records processed is not 0.

 Here is the sample command to deploy this stack.
-Please replace the placeholder values with the names you want to provide:
+There are no default parameters, so please replace the placeholder values with the names of your Flow name and Glue Job name:
 - `gluejobname` is the name of the job you created.
 You can find this in the AWS Console by going to [AWS Glue](https://console.aws.amazon.com/glue/home), then clicking ETL jobs.
 - `flowname` is the name of the AppFlow Flow that was created to pull data from your SaaS into AWS.
 You can find this in the AWS Console by going to [Amazon AppFlow](https://console.aws.amazon.com/appflow/home), then clicking on Flows.
 ```Shell